rickkas7/LocalTimeRK/README.md

 | "x" | Array of string | Array of strings of the form YYYY-MM-DD to exclude specific dates (optional) |

-#### Day of month multiples
+#### Day of month

-This multiple is used for things like "The first of the month," "The 15th of the month," "the last day of the month."
+This is used for things like "The 1st of the month," "The 15th of the month," or "the last day of the month."

 - The increment specifies which instance (1 = 1st of the month, 2 = 2nd of the month, ...
 Or -1 = last day, -2 = second to last day, ...)
 - A `TimeRangeRestricted` can handle exception dates, both only on date, or to exclude dates.